renovatebot/renovate/docs/usage/golang.md

 By default, Renovate will keep up with the latest version of the `go` binary.

-You can set the minimum version of `go` that Renovate uses.
+You can set a contraint in your `go.mod` file to force Renovate to use a specific version.
-Say you want Renovate to use at least Go version 1.14, you would add `go 1.14` to your `go.mod` file.
+As an example, say you want Renovate to use the latest patch version of the `1.16` Go binary, then you would put `contstraints.go=1.16` in your `go.mod` file.

 We do not support patch level versions for the minimum `go` version.
-This means you cannot use `go 1.14.12`, but you can use `go 1.14` in your `go.mod` file.
+This means you cannot use `go 1.16.6`, but you can use `go 1.16` in your `go.mod` file.

 ### Custom registry support, and authentication